mdbootstrap/bootstrap-hover-dropdown/README.md

 **Important:** Bootstrap relies on styles associated with the class `.dropdown-toggle` (for stuff like the caret color), and it is recommended you leave that class alone.

+## Changes/Bug Fixes

+I'm a slacker and only started keeping track of changes/bug fixes starting in March of 2013.

+* **2013-03-16** Fixed an issue where the options you passed in via the method call were completely ignored.

 ## Contributions

 [Mattia Larentis](https://github.com/nostalgiaz) helped me with the idea for the data-attributes and doing the options via an object.